Kurisutaru/Kurisutaru-GreatVillainess-Mod/README.md

 The folder structure should look like this:

 ```
-KAMiBAKO/
+Game Folder/
 │
 ├── BepInEx/
 │   ├── plugins/
 │   │   └── Kurisutaru-GreatVillainess-Mod.dll
 │   └── config/
-└── GreatVillainess.exe
+└── Game.exe
 ```

 ### Verifying Installation
-Launch *KAMiBAKO* and check for console output from BepInEx, confirming that the mod is loaded successfully.
+Launch the game and check for console output from BepInEx, confirming that the mod is loaded successfully.

 ## Usage